kachick/ruby-ulid/README.md

 This project does not prioritize on the speed.
 However it actually works faster than others! :zap:

-Snapshot on 0.7.0 is below
+Snapshot on v0.8.0 with Ruby 3.2.1 is below

-- Generator is 1.6x faster than - [ulid gem](https://github.com/rafaelsales/ulid)
+- Generator is 1.9x faster than - [ulid gem - v1.4.0](https://github.com/rafaelsales/ulid)
-- Generator is 1.9x faster than - [ulid-ruby gem](https://github.com/abachman/ulid-ruby)
+- Generator is 2.0x faster than - [ulid-ruby gem - v1.0.2](https://github.com/abachman/ulid-ruby)
-- Parser is 2.6x faster than - [ulid-ruby gem](https://github.com/abachman/ulid-ruby)
+- Parser is 3.1x faster than - [ulid-ruby gem - v1.0.2](https://github.com/abachman/ulid-ruby)

 You can see further detail at [Benchmark](https://github.com/kachick/ruby-ulid/wiki/Benchmark).